Skip to main content

 The Last Week by Borg and Crossan

-The Last Week A Day-by-Day Account of Jesus’s Final Week in Jerusalem By Marcus Borg & John Dominic Crossan Reviewed by Geoffrey W. Sutton The Last Week is, as the subtitle says, is a daily study of the events taking place during Jesus’ last week on earth.
+The Last Week A Day-by-Day Account of Jesus’s Final Week in Jerusalem By Marcus Borg & L John Dominic Crossan Reviewed by Geoffrey W. Sutton The Last Week is, as the subtitle says, a daily study of the events taking place during Jesus’ last week on earth.
 The authors structure their work by focusing on Mark’s gospel written about four decades after Jesus’ crucifixion.
 In the preface we learn the value of the week’s sequence spelled out by Mark, which allows the authors to trace the events leading up to the cross and the Easter celebration.
 Not surprisingly then, readers find eight chapters taking us from Palm Sunday to Easter Sunday.
-The clarity of writing and scholarly presentation of information missing from so many sermons make this an ideal read for Lent so I highly recommend it for Christians who are unclear on the significance of the week in the first century context of the Roman Empi...
+The clarity of writing and scholarly presentation of information missing from so many sermons make this an ideal read for Lent so I highly recommend it for Christians who are unclear on the significance of the week in the first century context of the Roman Empire as w...